monsoonmaelstrom/book2/book2.md

 “No one asked you.”

 “So touchy.
-So sentimental,” Alex says mockingly.
+So sentimental,” Alex mocks.

 “And you’re not?”
-I ask.
+I pry.

 He snorts.
 “No. Neither is she.
 None of us are.
 Of the three of us, Davy’s likely the most sentimental, and that’s not saying much.”